 Never lose sight of that point, the people behind the ride business are not philanthropists fighting for a better world.
-They are hard-headed business people with all that entails.
+They are hard-headed business people.

 It might sound off in favour of competition when it suits its purpose, but Uber has a track record of anti-competitive behaviour.

 And there have been stunning ethical lapses.
 It’s telling that the first comment after the story in the last link is from someone praising the company’s service.

 If New Zealand’s taxi operators were smart, they’d have disrupted themselves getting an Uber-like product out before the US giant arrived.
 It may be too late to do that now.
 It would be good to have a local, better alternative to Uber in the same way TradeMe is a local, better alternative to eBay.

 That is a lost opportunity.